Differential Cohomology: Categories, Characteristic Classes, and Connections

-The \textit{curvature} of $\conn$, which we usually denote $\curvature{\conn}$, is the form $\d\omega + [\omega, \omega]\in\Omega^2(M;\g)$. \end{recall} Analogous to connections on vector bundles, a $G$-connection corresponds to a splitting $TP\cong H\oplus V$, where $V$ is the vertical tangent bundle (the kernel of $\pi_*\colon TP\to TM$), and $H$ is the horizontal tangent bundle.
+where $V$ is the vertical tangent bundle (the kernel of $\pi_*\colon \Tan P\to \Tan M$), and $H$ is the horizontal tangent bundle.
 A priori, there is only a short exact sequence a connection is a $G$-equivariant splitting.
 Because the fibers of a principal $G$-bundle are $G$-torsors, there is an isomorphism $V\cong\underline{\g}$, and the $G$-action is the fiberwise adjoint action, leading to the definition of connection given in \ref{recall_connection}.